Acelhaka/AIFinalProject/README.md

 A boxplot is used to look for possible outliers of each feature.

 ![alt text](https://github.com/Acelhaka/AIFinalProject/blob/master/BoxPlot.PNG)
-Overall seems like features 11-19 (standard_error columns) have a few outliers, however not significally affecting our prediction so I did not remove them.
+### Data normalization
+BoxPlot is after data was normalized.
+Decided to normalize the data, because after building the model without normalizing the data, mae was equal with nan, increasing the batch size did not solve the problem.
+Normalizing will create a more robust data and the values with large magnitudes will not overwhelm small values.

+Normalization used: y = (x - mean) / standard_deviation where standard_deviation = sqrt( sum( (x - mean)^2 ) / count(x))

+The mean and standard deviation estimates of a dataset can be more robust to new data than the minimum and maximum.

 Output features: Benign cell = 357 and Malignant = 212
 ![alt text](https://github.com/Acelhaka/AIFinalProject/blob/master/Histogram.PNG)

-##2- Neural network with a linear regression vs logistic regression
+## 2- Neural network with a linear regression vs logistic regression
 Using a SGD (sigmoid) optimizer because it works well for shallow networks, having binary-crossentropy for loss since it is binary classification and keeping track of metrics using accuracy.
 Because it is a binary classification, linear regression does not work well compared to logistic regression.
 Output in Logistic regression is a binary value (0 or 1) and on Linear regression it predicts integer values, dependent variable is continuous.
 It can have any one of an infinite number of possible values.